johntout/stock-app/README.md

 The main goal was to integrate with the Alpha Vantage API.
 For that purpose `AlphaVantageApiServiceProvider` was created along with `AlphaVantageApiService` class and the `AlphaVantageApi` facade, in order to be the starting point for the api communication.

-The communication between the app and the Alpha Vantage API is initiated through the `GetStockPricesFromAlphaVantageApi` console command which dispatches the `UpdateStockPrices` job in order for the update to happen in the background.
+The communication between the app and the Alpha Vantage API is initiated through the `GetStockPricesFromAlphaVantageApi` console command which dispatches, every minute, the `UpdateStockPrices` job in order for the update to happen in the background.

 The  `UpdateStockPrices` job fetches the predefined stocks from the database using Laravel's query builder.
 We use query builder in order to chunk the results and then the `AlphaVantageApiService` communicates with Alpha Vantage API with the Laravel's `Htpp` facade.
 But in order to be more efficient we create concurrent requests by using the `pool` method of the `Htpp` facade